 Step 3: Choose your simulation software.

 Golf simulation software is needed in order to take the data parameters measured by the tracking system and visualize them in a virtual environment.
-Without software, all you really have are numerical data points, and that’s not a true golf simulator.
+Without software, all you really have are numerical data points.

 Not all software solutions are compatible with a given launch monitor or tracking system.
-While there may be technical workarounds that allow you to use software that isn’t officially supported, we don’t recommend most people go down this route.
+While there may be technical workarounds that allow you to use software that isn’t officially supported, we don’t encourage most people to go down this route.

-Here are golf simulator softwares that are compatible with each of the tracking systems listed in the previous section:
+Here are golf simulator software that are compatible with each of the tracking systems listed in the previous section:

-• SkyTrak: E6 CONNECT, The Golf Club 2019, WGT, Creative Golf, Fitness Golf, Golfisimo, and ProTee Play
+- SkyTrak: E6 CONNECT, The Golf Club 2019, Creative Golf, Golfisimo, and ProTee Play

-• Uneekor QED & EYE XO: in-house Uneekor software Ignite/View/Refine/Refine+, E6 CONNECT, TGC 2019, Creative Golf, GSPro
+- Uneekor EYE XO: in-house Uneekor software View/Refine/Refine+, E6 CONNECT, TGC 2019, Creative Golf, GSPro

 Now let’s go over the strengths and weaknesses of four of the most widely used simulator softwares: